Sk8ERxPiPE/TheDISCREETAutoclicker/README.md

 # TheDISCREETAutoclicker

 The DISCREET Autoclicker is an autoclicker with many convenient features, such as being able to control the clicking with *mouse* buttons, and being able to change its appearance on the taskbar, to disguise it as a different application!
-To use the autoclicker to the best of its ability, please read the entire "HELP FILE" below or in the "help" menu after install.
+To use the autoclicker to the best of its ability, please read the "HELP FILE" below or in the "help" menu after install.
 For a TLDR, read the Changelog below.

 --------------------------------Install Instructions-------------------------------